-Winemaking regions in the Eastern Mediterranean area like Israel, Jordan, or Lebanon also belong to the Old World.
+Winemaking regions in the Eastern Mediterranean area, like Israel, Jordan, and Lebanon, also belong to the Old World.
 In theory, the same goes for countries in Northern Africa.
-Unfortunately, the political instability and the rise of religious fundamentalism led to a rapid decline of the wine industry in these countries.
+Unfortunately, the political instability and the rise of religious fundamentalism led to a rapid decline in the wine industry in these countries.
 In the 1960s, wineries in Algeria, Morocco, and Tunisia produced significant volumes of wine and exported most of it to France.
 Nowadays, only a couple of vineyards still are in business.
-Another north african country with few winemaking businesses is Egypt.
+Another North-African country with few winemaking businesses is Egypt.

 The term New World refers to winemaking countries outside of Europe, including North and South America, Africa, Asia, and Oceania.

 Many of them were European colonies in the past.
-That’s true for the United States, Canada, Mexico, and countries in South America such as Argentina, Chile, or Uruguay.
+That’s true for the United States, Canada, Mexico, and countries in South America, such as Argentina, Chile, and Uruguay.